CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Lists/Get-Count/get-count-of-items-with-value-block-2.md

 ---
 title: "Get Count Of Items With Value"
 linkTitle: "Get Count Of Items With Value"
-description: "Gets the count of items in a List with a specified value."
+description: "Gets the count of items in a List with the specified value."
 ---

 ![Icon](/blocks/lists-get-count-block-icon.png)